Solar Panels in Conservation Areas

 Thousands of Midlands homeowners live in conservation areas and assume solar panels are off the table.
-The good news is that with the right approach, the right panels, and an experienced installer, you can enjoy all the benefits of solar energy whilst respecting the character of your area.
+With the right approach, the right panels, and an experienced installer, you can enjoy solar energy whilst respecting the character of your area.

 Can You Install Solar Panels in a Conservation Area?